-Person (API) Dataset: Our collection of every profile record we have published and made available for use.
+Person (API) Dataset: Our collection of every profile record that we have published and made available for use.
 These records can contain null values for any of their fields.

 Field: The attributes associated with each record in our dataset, as listed in the Person Schema.
-Each record in our Person Dataset contains all the fields in the Person Schema, however, in general these records can have null values for their fields.
+Each record in our Person Dataset contains all the fields in the Person Schema.
+However, in general, these records can have null values for their fields.

 Slice Dataset: A subset of our Person Dataset that contains every record with non-null value for a specific field.
 For example, our Email Slice Dataset contains every record from our Person Dataset with at least one non-null email address.